 We remove barriers

 Please let us know if there are barriers to your participation.
-When we return to in-person meetings, dinner will be provided if the meeting is expected to exceed four hours.
-Also, for in-person meetings, parking validation will be available for the parking garage at 1900 SW 4th Ave.
+When in-person meetings resume, parking validation will be available for the parking garage at 1900 SW 4th Avenue.

 Those who serve on this advisory body are considered to be public officials, which means that you must serve fairly and ethically.
 We will provide training on this once you are appointed.
 Part of following Oregon’s government ethics laws means you must tell the group when you or a relative may financially benefit (or avoid fees) by your recommendations.
 This is called a “conflict of interest.”
 If you tell us about potential conflicts of Interest that does not mean you cannot serve.
 In fact, many committees have potential members with conflicts of interest.
 We appreciate your inclusion of possible conflicts of interest on the form included with the application.